 There will also be opportunities to identify and watch numerous other raptor species, including one of the longest winged hawks in the U.S. And on the return trip to Burns, we’ll stop at the Crystal Crane Hot Springs for additional birding.
 Plan and dress accordingly for cold morning temperatures, any sustenance needs, and a potential swim at the hot springs if you choose!
 CARAVAN (We lead, you drive).

-$30 / vehicle, Friday and Saturday, April 12 and 13, 5:15 to 9:30 a.m.
+$30 / vehicle, Friday and Saturday, April 11 and 12, 5:15 to 9:30 a.m. | Spots available for 10 vehicles per tour

 BASIN BIG DAY TOUR

-Bird most of Harney Basin habitats from the majestic old growth ponderosa pines on Malheur National Forest to the spring fed ponds on Malheur National Wildlife Refuge.
-Everyone gets a window seat on this tour and there are plenty of birding stops with short walks to stretch legs and smell the sagebrush.
-Peter Olsoy and Katie Sorenson will be your leaders.
-Peter is the eBird reviewer for several counties in Idaho and he and Katie have lived and birded in Harney County for about a year.
 Plan on a full day of birding various habitats such as burned and unburned forests, juniper woodlands, sagebrush, agricultural fields, hot springs, wetlands, rimrock, floodplains, backyard hot spots and even sewage ponds.
 High quality spotting scopes available for use, and tour leaders can provide support for photography, digi-scoping and birding apps including eBird.
 Forest parts of the trip are weather dependent.
-VAN-GUIDED (you ride with us).
+VAN-GUIDED (you ride with us). *We’re adding a second “Basin Big Day” tour vehicle in 2025, and organizing a friendly ‘Big Day’ competition!

-$140 / person, Friday, April 12, 6 a.m. to 7 p.m. | $130 / person, Saturday, April 13, 6 a.m. to 5 p.m.
+$140 / person, Friday, April 11, 6 a.m. to 7 p.m. | $130 / person, Saturday, April 12, 6 a.m. to 5 p.m. | 16 spots available per tour

 BIRDING THE HOT SPOTS TOUR – NORTH

 If you are new to the area or just want someone else to do the driving and take you to all the “hot spots,” this is the tour for you!
 Guides will answer all of your birding questions and provide insight into the habitat needs of many of our spring migratory birds.
 Don’t miss out on this opportunity to quiz an expert and discover the best birding around!
 Family friendly.
 On Friday, this tour will be around Burns and to the NORTH.
 On Saturday, this tour will be around Burns and to the SOUTH.
 (One to the north and one south on Sunday).
 A different experience each day!
-Led by retired (or almost retired!)
-BLM biologists Matt Obradovich and Rick Hall.
+Led by retired BLM biologists Matt Obradovich and Rick Hall.
 Each has over 30 years of experience in natural resources, birding, and conservation.
 VAN-GUIDED (you ride with us).

-$45 / person, Friday, April 12, 7 to 10 a.m. and 11 a.m. to 2 p.m. | Sunday, April 14, 10:30 a.m. to 1:30 p.m.
+$45 / person, Friday, April 11, 7 to 10 a.m. and 11 a.m. to 2 p.m. | Sunday, April 13, 10:30 a.m. to 1:30 p.m. |

-$45 / person, Friday, April 12, 8 to 11 a.m.
+$45 / person, Friday, April 11, 8 to 11 a.m. | 9 spots available

 Departs from: Malheur Refuge Headquarters, Crane’s Nest Store – 36391 Sodhouse Ln, Princeton, OR, 97721